petrockpeev/RLSA_Chrome_Extension/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a Google Chrome extension that performs sentiment analysis on Rinconada language texts.
-It uses a pre-trained Support Vector Machine (SVM) model with a TF-IDF vectorizer to classify input as positive, negative, or neutral.
+It uses a pre-trained Traditional and Deep Learning Models with vectorizers to classify input as positive, negative, or neutral.
 The extension communicates with a Flask-based backend server that handles the sentiment processing.
 The tool helps analyze the emotional tone of Rinconada texts directly from the browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>